 We’re also seeking volunteers to help staff the library.
 Contact us at firstname.lastname@example.org if interested in helping out – we’ve offered to help DPR coordinate volunteers.

 Finally, if interested, here’s an article about how tool libraries help bring communities together, reduce consumption, and build resilience for a neighborhood.
-This article is why GNDC started researching tool libraries and now are helping out. https://climatesteps.org/2020/09/03/a-tool-library-is-a-seed/.
+This article is why GNDC started researching tool libraries and now is helping out. https://climatesteps.org/2020/09/03/a-tool-library-is-a-seed/.